Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 1/README.md

 # Installation of PyBullet
-For Linux users:

 The installation of PyBullet is as simple as:
-(sudo)`pip install PyBullet` (Python 2.x)
+(sudo)`pip install PyBullet` (Python 2.x),
 `pip3 install PyBullet`
 This will expose the PyBullet module as well as pybullet_envs Gym environments.